Interactive Overlay Masking Rules

 Declarative Configuration & Selector Strategy

 Masking configurations should never be hardcoded into test scripts.
-Instead, teams must maintain a centralized masking manifest that maps test scenarios to exclusion zones.
-This manifest typically follows a YAML or JSON schema:
+Maintain a centralized masking manifest that maps test scenarios to exclusion zones:

 test_suite: interactive_overlay_validation